alterationx10/branch/site/pages/spider/index.md

 ## WebView - Server-Side Reactive UI Framework

-WebView is a powerful server-side reactive UI framework built on Spider that brings a Phoenix LiveView-inspired approach to Scala.
+WebView is a server-side reactive UI framework that brings a Phoenix LiveView-inspired approach to Scala.
 It enables you to build dynamic, real-time web applications where the UI state lives on the server and updates are pushed to clients over WebSocket.

+This is new and ambitious, so there are probably a few bugs and likely to change a bit in the early iterations.

 ### Key Features